bikegirl/academic-kickstart/content/home/biblia.md

 	view = 2
 +++

+It is the glory of God to conceal a matter; to search out a matter is the glory of kings.
+Proverbs 25:2

 “You are my witnesses,” declares the Lord, “and my servant whom I have chosen, so that you may know and believe me and understand that I am he.
 Before me no god was formed, nor will there be one after me.
 Isaiah 43:10